 These No Bake Chocolate Oatmeal Cookies are so easy to make and are melt-in-your-mouth delicious.
 They are going to be your new go-to treat when you need a chocolate fix.

-How to Make No Bake Chocolate Oatmeal Cookies
+How to Make Chocolate No Bake Oatmeal Cookies

-- Combine the sugar, milk, butter, and cocoa powder in a large saucepan.
 Start stirring right away so the sugar doesn’t burn.

-- Boil for exactly one minute.
 This is a very important step.
 The liquid should be at a roaring boil for one minute.
 Use a timer to make sure it has been a full 60 seconds, and do not start the timer until you see a full roaring boil.

 Why did my no bake cookies not set?